 - Traction or partnerships, even small pilots, that de-risk scaling

-Venture Capital & Private Equity: The Growth Pathway
+Venture Capital & Private Equity: Agriculture Investors and the Growth Pathway

 - Recurring revenue business models (SaaS, precision ag services, foodtech subscriptions)